 This eventually led to the creation of the first silicon photovoltaic cell in 1954.
 In contrast to the previous use of Selenium, this could generate enough power to run electrical equipment.

 In 1958, the Vanguard I satellite powered its radio communication with a single-watt solar panel - which ultimately led the way to broader use of solar panels in space.

 At this early use stage, the solar efficiency of the first solar cells was only 4%.
 Far lower than the 20%+ typical of the modern solar cell.
 However, this proved the catalyst for more solar-powered devices becoming readily available.

 Additionally, solar technologies began heating water in commercial properties.

 At this point, solar cells started to become an integral aspect of the design of satellites.
 Solar still powers satellites today.

-As the technology continued to gather momentum, the widespread and possibilities of using solar across many different applications became more feasible.
-In turn. creating a whole new level of possibilities.
-Solar could now provide energy to power cars and even airplanes.
+As the technology gathered momentum, the wide possibilities of using solar across many applications became more feasible.
+In turn, this created a whole new level of possibilities.
+Solar cell technology could now provide energy to power cars and even airplanes.

-Since the turn of the 21st century, when the first commercial applications in the history of solar energy were seen scientists have been continuously developing solar technology1 so it offers more efficiency, convenience and can meet the energy needs of communities, homeowners and businesses.
+Since the turn of the 21st century, when the first commercial applications in the history of solar energy were seen, scientists have been continuously developing solar technology1.
+Hence, it offers more efficiency and convenience.
+It can meet the energy needs of communities, homeowners, and businesses.